scottpeterson/pnwquizzing/docs/rules.md

 For PNW, the following shall be true:

 The way a key verse is designated at the beginning of the year is the only way it can be asked during the year.
-Verses designated as QT-only, FT, FTN, F2V, or Q2V (F2V and Q2V verse pairs are denoted simply by a hyphen, e.g. 13-14 or 7-8)  may only be asked as that single question type.
+Verses designated as QT-only, FT, FTN, F2V, or Q2V may only be asked as that single question type.
+F2V and Q2V verse pairs are denoted by a hyphen, for example: 13-14 or 7-8.
 Verses designated as generic "key verses" can be asked as either FTV or QT.
 Any deviation from this by the quizmaster is open to challenge.

 ### Question Type Requirements